vippsas/vipps-woocommerce/README.txt

 = 1.3.8 =
 * Fix: Solved an issue where it would attempt to swap gateway even though it had already finished doing so.
 This time it would throw an internal server error because it's passing a blank Agreement ID to the Vipps API.
+* Fix: No longer use the `WC_VERSION` constant in a way that would throw an error if WooCommerce is missing (It shouldn't ever be missing, but just in case)

 = 1.3.7 =
 * Enhancement: Re-throw WP_Error if it somehow ends up in Api->handle_http_response so we can see why something failed.